Sample Essay Topic -- Sparkling Water is the New Soda

 No Pass (3) - Inadequate

-Purpose: Shows little purpose.
+Purpose: Shows little purpose and loses its focus.

 Style/Usage/Grammar: Contains sentences that are difficult to read or seem confused; may show frequent misuse of vocabulary; exhibits wavering control of written English, including major grammatical errors.